PeterJochem/Turtlebot_Navigation/README.md

-# Hello!
+# Navigation Stack
-This is a navigation stack built with ROS for a differential drive robot.
+This is a navigation stack implemented in ROS for a differential drive robot.
+I am using the Turtlebot3 robot.
 I am still working on it at the moment!
 Professor Matt Elwin at Northwestern put together a [course](https://nu-msr.github.io/navigation_site/) for building such a software stack.
 He sketched out what each step should look like and suggested ways of testing.
 He did not provide any code but did provide a few suggested method signatures.
+I could not have done it without his guidance, so thanks Matt!

 Below is an image from RVIZ of the diff drive robot navigating to 5 waypoints.
 In this case, the waypoints form a pentagon
 !["Diff Drive Robot Navigating to Waypoints"](images/pentagonNavigation2.png)

+# Rigid2D Library
+I wrote a C++ library for representing 2D rigid body transformations.
+It uses the screw theory as presented in Modern Robotics applied to 2D frames.
+Describe more of the functions etc

+# Testing
+I used the gtest framework for testing my Rigid2D library.
+This was extremly helpful for debugging and I will definitely use gtest again!
+Describe gtest and the unit tests and where they are etc

+# Hardware
+I am using the Turtlebot3 Burger.
+I am almost ready to run the software on the real robot.
+I am looking forward to it!

+## TSim Package
+Describe

+## rigid2d Package
+Describe it

+## nuturtle_description Package
+Describe it